laithsakka/Grafter/README.md

 ### TreeFuser2
-Insrtructions for building TreeFuser2 is same as posted above, except that you need to make sure that you have OpenFST library installed in the system. http://www.openfst.org/twiki/bin/view/FST/WebHome and update tree-fuser/CMakeLists.txt by adding the path to OpenFST library to target_link_libraries by defualt it will try to link  /usr/local/lib/libfst.13.dylib .
+Insrtructions for building TreeFuser2 is same as posted above, except:

+(1) Make sure that you have OpenFST library installed in the system. http://www.openfst.org/twiki/bin/view/FST/WebHome

+(2) Update tree-fuser/CMakeLists.txt by adding the path to OpenFST library to target_link_libraries by defualt it will try to link  /usr/local/lib/libfst.13.dylib .

 # Usage